fortran01/sord/README.md

 5. Run the tool for example by running `python -m sord --help`.
 6. Exit the virtual environment by running `deactivate`.

+## Known Issues

+- Some virus installers detect "Win32/Wacapew.C!ml" in the executable.
+This is a false positive.
+The tool is safe to use.
+See [PyInstaller Issue #5668](https://github.com/pyinstaller/pyinstaller/issues/5668) and check the Github Action workflow `release-app.yml` for the steps that builds and releases the tool.

 ## Credits

 This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage) project template.